timescale/docs/use-timescale/metrics-logging/insights.md

 ## Resource metrics

-The Metrics graph provides a visual representation of CPU, memory, and Storage IO usage over time.
-In addition, it overlays the top 3 queries' execution times from the list view onto the resource metrics.
+The Metrics graph provides a visual representation of CPU, memory, and storage I/O usage over time.
+In addition, it overlays the top three queries' execution times from the list view onto the resource metrics.
 This feature allows you to easily correlate your query executions with resource utilization.
 Moreover, you can zoom the graph, enabling you to define specific time frames for a more detailed analysis.

 ## Query list view

 The query list view displays the top 50 entries that match the selected filters.
 In this table, the following metrics are shown: executions, total rows, hypertables, compressed tables, user name,  median, and P95 execution time.
 The metrics are calculated based on the entire period you've selected.
-For example, if you've chosen the past 6 hours in the time frame selector, all the metrics represent an aggregation of the last 6 hours of executions of data.
+For example, if you've chosen the past six hours in the time frame selector, all the metrics represent an aggregation of the last six hours of executions of data.

 <img class="main-content__illustration"
     width={1375} height={944}